 Some non-EU countries have reciprocal health agreements with the UK, meaning their citizens can obtain free or reduced-cost treatment in London hospitals.
 It is usually necessary to provide a passport as proof of residence.

-You can find a full list of these countries here here.
+You can find a full list of these countries here.

 Please note: The United States and Canada do not have agreements with the UK, and a comprehensive travel insurance policy is recommended.

 Here is a list of London hospitals with 24-hour A&E departments.
-These are for meant for serious illnesses that cannot wait.
-If you have something minor, you should go to an NHS walk-in centre instead (see below).
+These are for meant for serious illnesses and injuries that cannot wait.

 Charing Cross Hospital: Fulham Palace Road, Hammersmith.
 Tube: Barons Court or Hammersmith.
 Tel: 0208 846 1234